SideSlide - Tour

 • Switch between showing a small tab for the detached container or simply showing its edge by toggling: Dock → Use Tab.

-• Quickly create additional detached notes with the same colors and settings as the one that's in focus, by clicking the [N] button in the note container toolbar or [Ctrl+N]:
+• Quickly create additional detached notes with the same colors and settings as the one in focus by clicking the [N] button in the note container toolbar or pressing [Ctrl+N].

 • Tip: Keep a single or multiple notes docked, either with a tab showing or not (Note's right-click menu → Dock), and use it to write quick reminders: